Cozy Christmas Quilt Top -- for the Christmas Eve Finish!

 This year I made haste and got all of our Christmas presents wrapped and under the tree so we could relax and have an enjoyable day on Christmas Eve as a family.
 In the afternoon, we made a yummy casserole for supper, frosted Christian's 18th birthday chocolate cake... then settled in for a long afternoon of Christmas movies and time together.
 It was one of my most enjoyable times on record, I believe.
 I sewed and sewed and sewed, drank coffee, the family mingled, talked, napped and in between we went from one old movie to the next.
 (We discovered a new one we hadn't seen or heard of before - "It Happened on 5th Avenue".
 It is now a new favorite to add to our repertoire.... although nothing tops "Holiday Inn", of course.)

 The quilt pattern I worked is called the Cozy Christmas Quilt -- click here to download the free pattern and for a link to the quilt sew-along with Lori Holt.

-Next I sewed all the half square triangles and flying geese.
-(I love my Sewline trio pencil for drawing all those diagonal lines!)
+Next, I sewed all the half square triangles and flying geese.
+(I love my Sewline TrioColors pencil for drawing all those diagonal lines!)

 Then it was all pieced on my Singer Featherweight!